Tarsiger

-Tarsiger is a genus of six species of birds in the family Muscicapidae.
+Tarsiger is a genus of eight species of birds in the family Muscicapidae.
 They are small, mostly brightly coloured insectivorous birds native to Asia and (one species) northeastern Europe; four of the six species are confined to the Sino-Himalayan mountain system.
 The genus has sometimes been included within the related genus Luscinia, but the species have been found to form a distinct monophyletic group.

 Taxonomy

 The genus Tarsiger was introduced in 1845 by the English naturalist Brian Houghton Hodgson with the golden bush robin as the type species.
 The genus name is from Ancient Greek tarsos, "flat of the foot" and Latin gerere, "to carry".

-The genus contains the following species:
+The genus contains the following eight species: